 Stafford

 § This page gives an overview of the Stafford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Stafford, the county town of Staffordshire, lies on the River Sow, with a historic centre featuring Stafford Castle, ancient churches, and Victorian architecture.
 The town is surrounded by parks, riverside walks, and countryside.
 The wider district includes villages, farmland, and parts of Cannock Chase AONB, offering trails and scenic landscapes.
 Market towns and rural communities blend with the county town’s cultural and commercial character, creating a district that mixes heritage, rivers, and open countryside.

-The administrative boundary of Stafford can be viewed on OpenStreetMap: District Boundary of Stafford.
+The administrative boundary of Stafford can also be viewed on OpenStreetMap: District Boundary of Stafford.

 Key Facts about Stafford